public-law/readability/README.md

 ```

-An implementation that follows the specification as closely as
+An implementation that closely follows the specification, directly from
-possible.
-Created by referring to a copy of
+the text.
+I created it by buying a copy of the most
-the most recent publication (Chall & Dale, 1995).
+recent publication (Chall & Dale, 1995).
+The code and test cases are
+based directly on the book.

 ## References